nndi-oss/spring-zerocell/README.md

 [zerocell](https://github.com/creditdatamw/zerocell) integration for Spring Boot.
 It enables you to upload and extract data quickly, efficiently and _automagically_ from Excel files in your Spring application controllers.
 It's so magical that you won't see or write any code to read and map data from an Excel Sheet to a POJO.

+> NOTE: This should not be considered production-ready.
+> We are working towards a stable release towards early February 2022.
+> YMMV

 ## Quick Start example

 The code below is a complete Spring Boot application that allows users to